 Valuables are defined as jewellery, articles of gold, silver or other precious metals, laptops, watches, furs, cameras (which includes camcorders) and binoculars, pictures and other works of art, collections of stamps, coins and medals.

-All JBI kit insurance policies include £20,000 licence to occupy insurance under the Tenants Liability section of the policy.
+All of our kit insurance policies include £20,000 licence to occupy insurance under the Tenants Liability section of the policy.
 This ensures that you are abiding by JSP 464 covering your potential liability incurred as a result of damage to your SFA caused by you or your family.